mccanne/sharkfest/README.md

 But we can query it in Brim...

->Since I was told no wants and new query language and to use SQL, we made Zed
+>Since I was told no one wants and new query language and I had to use SQL,
->a superset of SQL...
+> we made Zed a superset of SQL...

 ```
 SELECT * FROM employee